fleetdm/fleet/articles/fleet-4.14.0.md

 - Added a `last_opened_at` property, for macOS software, to the **Host details** API route (`GET /hosts/{id}`).
 - Added `osquery.min_software_last_opened_at_diff` configuration option.
 - Improved the **Settings** pages in the Fleet UI.
-- Improved error messaging for `fleetctl query`.
+- Improved the error messaging for `fleetctl query`.
-- Improved empty state messaging in the Fleet UI.
+- Improved the empty state messaging in the Fleet UI.
-- made the duration values returned by `fleetctl` more human-friendly to read.
+- Made the duration values returned by `fleetctl` more human-friendly to read.
-- added “optional” to hints for appropriate fields when creating new queries and policies in the Fleet UI.
+- Added “optional” to hints for appropriate fields when creating new queries and policies in the Fleet UI.
-- Fixed a bug in which the "Bundle identifier" tooltips displayed on **Host details > Software** did not render correctly.
+- Fixed a bug where the "Bundle identifier" tooltips displayed on **Host details > Software** did not render correctly.
-- Fix a bug in which the Fleet UI would render an empty Google Chrome profiles on the **Host details** page.
+- Fixed a bug where the Fleet UI would render empty Google Chrome profiles on the **Host details** page.
-- Fix a bug in which the Fleet UI would error when entering the "@" characters in the **Search targets** field.
+- Fixed a bug where the Fleet UI would error when entering the "@" characters in the **Search targets** field.
-- Fixed a bug affecting “name” display for scheduled queries in the Fleet UI.
+- Fixed a bug affecting the “name” display for scheduled queries in the Fleet UI.
 - Fixed a bug that caused panic errors when running `fleet –debug`.
-- Fixed deprecation warning message on `fleetctl package` for deb/rpm.
+- Fixed a deprecation warning message on `fleetctl package` for deb/rpm.

 ---